The Wild Ways

 I also offer this and variations of this as individual mentoring work, exploring your relationship to land, place, the other-than-human, soul and imagination, using writing to record, explore, process and express this.
 We can work by email, Skype or sometimes in person.
 Please ask!

-I believe that underlying our current ecological crisis is the loss of a spiritual connection to the earth and other species, coupled with a failure of imagination.
+I believe that underlying our current ecological crisis is the loss of a spiritual connection and a sense of deep meaning in relation to the earth and other species, coupled with a failure of imagination.
 This work is in service to fostering a deeper relational connectivity to our beautiful fragile planet and the cosmos, as well as to our inner lives and increasing consciousness.